matkuliak/matkuliak.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_is-in-sync/readme.md

     mountpoint doesn't exist because the connection has been lost or the node has not been mounted yet.
-3. 'status' field with value 'fail' with set 'error-type' to 'processing-error' and corresponding 'error-message'; reading of the fingerprint from the Operational datastore or Unified mountpoint has failed, or the configuration metadata parsing is not supported for the device type.
+3. 'status' field with value 'fail' with set 'error-type' to 'uniconfig-error' and corresponding 'error-message'; reading of the fingerprint from the Operational datastore or Unified mountpoint has failed, or the configuration metadata parsing is not supported for the device type.